mdb/mdb.github.io/source/blog/2019-10-29-how-to-make-a-concourse-resource-type.html.markdown

 `/opt/resource/check` is run to detect new versions of the resource.
 Resource type authors determine what constitutes a resource "version" on a per-implementation basis.
 In the case of `concourse-consul-kv-resource`, a version is a unique value of the Consul key specified in the resource's [source configuration](https://concourse-ci.org/resources.html#resource-source).

-A resource `source` configuration allows users to declare data such as URLs, credentials, and other details confuring the resource to interact with third party providers, such as GitHub or the AWS API.
+A resource `source` configuration allows users to declare data such as URLs, credentials, and other details informing the resource how to interact with third party providers, such as GitHub or the AWS API.
 The configurable `source` fields vary depending on a resource type's implementation and needs.
 As exemplified in the pipeline `yaml` above, a `concourse-consul-kv-resource` instance's `source` configuration contains data on a Consul's domain name and the specific K/V key of interest (other [source config options](https://github.com/mdb/concourse-consul-kv-resource#source-configuration) are available as well):

 ```yaml
 ...